KartikeyanRamachandran/Selenium_Advanced_LambdaTest/README.md

 ### Configuring Your Test Capabilities

-You need to passing browser, browser version, and operating system information via the TestNG xml, along with LambdaTest Selenium grid capabilities via capabilities object.
+You have to pass the browser, browser version, and operating system information via the TestNG xml, along with LambdaTest Selenium grid capabilities via the capabilities object.
 The capabilities object in the above code are defined as:

 		<parameter name="browser" value="Edge" />
 		<parameter name="version" value="87.0" />